 Getting to Pier 33 Alcatraz Landing from the East Bay

 All Alcatraz Island tours depart from and return to Pier 33 Alcatraz Landing, located along San Francisco’s northern waterfront, on The Embarcadero at Bay Street (approximately 1/4 mile from Fisherman’s Wharf).

 Pro tip: Remember the odd pier numbers are to the north of the Ferry building and the evens are to the south, so don’t look for Pier 32.

 - Drive toward Fisherman’s Wharf & park in a very expensive lot.
 That’s what we did.
 Our parking fees were $40 for all day.
 We parked and allowed enough time to walk to Fisherman’s Wharf & back for In-N-Out and Krispy Kreme.
 You might save on parking if you parked at the Wharf.
 There are 15 lots within 5 blocks.
 This one is only $25 if you don’t mind a bit of a longer walk.

 - Ferry to Pier 41 from either Alameda or Oakland to within .25 miles of Alcatraz Landing.

 - BART/MUNI combo Take your favorite East Bay line to the Embarcadero station and take the F-Market street car along the Embarcadero to Pier 33.

-Bottom line: It was a fun splurge for my three school-age kids and me.
-If you are looking for more fun activities in the Bay Area to do with kids, check out our massive summer fun bucket list or 50 things to do when school is out.
+Bottom line: It is a fun splurge for school-age kids.
+If you are looking for more fun activities in the Bay Area to do with kids, check out 50 things to do when school is out.